This page last updated: April 2019

 Second, consider if some of your hard-earned money might be better spent on a new screen instead.
 These days, good screens are getting more and more affordable.
 You might find you’ll be more satisfied spending your money on a newer, better screen and a cheaper calibrator, than an expensive calibrator for your old screen.

 Of course, you might have a brand new screen that simply isn’t very good.
 There are plenty of those out there.
 It’s not only old screens that can be bad, just as it’s not only new screens that can be good.
 Either way, this screen-vs-calibrator decision is one you’ll have to make, and for whatever it’s worth, my opinion is that a better screen with a cheaper calibrator is a more satisfactory way to spend your dough.

 2. They’re close, but not an exact match

-For your best guarantee of a great print match, once again I emphasize the quality of the top tier devices – the SpyderElite and the i1DisplayPro.
+For your best guarantee of a great print match, once again I emphasise the quality of the top tier devices – the SpyderElite and the i1DisplayPro.
 However, since your screen doesn’t need huge manipulation, you might get good results with the mid-range devices:

-These two devices are good.
+These devices are good.
 They’re not the most function-rich calibrators on the market, but they perform their functions very well.
 I find the Munki slightly more user-friendly, so I lean towards it by a small margin, but you’d be satisfied with either one.